Sand table: Abax

-An abax was a table covered with sand commonly used by students, particularly in Greece, to perform studies such as writing, geometry, and calculations.
+An (ἄβαξ) was a table covered with sand commonly used by students, particularly in Greece, to perform studies such as writing, geometry, and calculations.

-The abax was the predecessor to the abacus.
-Objects, such as stones, were added for counting and then columns for place-valued arithmetic.
-The demarcation between an abax and an abacus seems to be poorly defined in history; moreover, modern definitions of the word abacus universally describe it as a frame with rods and beads and, in general, do not include the definition of "sand table".
+The was the predecessor to the abacus.
+Objects, such as stones, were added for counting and then columns for place-value arithmetic.
+The demarcation between an and an abacus seems to be poorly defined in history; moreover, modern definitions of the word abacus universally describe it as a frame with rods and beads and, in general, do not include the definition of "sand table".